gyurisc/TeacherGPT/README.md

 # Meeting Summarizer Tool

-This tool helps you to summarize transcribed meetings and create action points.
+This tool helps you to improve your english by fixing your mistakes and recommending improvements to your text.

 Inspiration from https://github.com/Nutlope/twitterbio